 Every year, about 2 million Americans get medical treatment for rotator cuff tears.
 At Mid Atlantic Orthopedic Associates, LLP, in East Brunswick, New Jersey, the board-certified orthopedic surgeons diagnose rotator cuff tears and offer personalized treatments to heal and rehabilitate your shoulder.
-If you have persistent shoulder pain that limits your mobility, call Mid Atlantic Orthopedic Associates, LLP, today.

 Your rotator cuff is the group of four muscles and the tendons that hold your shoulder together, providing both stability and an impressive range of motion.
 A rotator cuff tear develops when the tendons overstretch and tear, possibly separating from the bone.